Reversible time travel with freedom of choice: Characterizations

 We relabel input and output of region $R$ as \mbox{$i_R\rightarrow a\in \mathcal{A}$}, \mbox{$o_R\rightarrow x\in \mathcal{X}$}, respectively, and inputs and outputs of region $S$ as $i_S\rightarrow b\in \mathcal{B}$, $o_S\rightarrow y\in \mathcal{Y}$.
 For a bipartite process function $w=\left\{w_R,w_S\right\}$, the single-party characterisation implies that $w_R(x,y)=w_R(y)$, $w_S(x,y)=w_S(x)$.
 It is furthermore clear that, if at least one of the two components of a function $w=\left\{w_R,w_S\right\}$ is a constant, then $w$ is a process function.
 (Given $w_R(y)=a_0$, the fixed point $i\equiv\left\{a,b\right\}$ is given by $a=a_0$, $b=w_S(f_R(a_0))$.)

-It remains to prove that if $w$ is a process function, then at least one of the two components is constant. \begin{proof} The consistency condition~\eqref{fixedpoint} says that, for every local operation $f_R$, $f_S$, there exists $a\in \mathcal{A}$, $b\in \mathcal{B}$ such that
+It remains to prove that if $w$ is a process function, then at least one of the two components is constant. \begin{proof} The consistency condition~(\ref*{fixedpoint}) in the main text says that, for every local operation $f_R$, $f_S$, there exists $a\in \mathcal{A}$, $b\in \mathcal{B}$ such that

 By plugging the second equation into the first we obtain

 The single-party characterisation tells us that $w_R\circ f_S\circ w_S$ must be a constant, and this must be true for all $f_S$.
 This is only possible if one of the two functions, $w_R$, $w_S$, is constant. \end{proof}